phantomsyntax/floattrip/README.md

-# floattrip
+# Float Trip
- VR Floating Experience
+VR Floating Experience where you take a leisurely float down different waterways with customizable floats and an eventual multi-user component